b-neufeld/fox-auto-generate-screenshots/README.md

 5. Open command prompt in directory containing this script on the D drive. type sh, type  generate_fox_screenshots.ksh.
 You will see the DM on your workstation  open BLANKSCRN.fdf and start cycling through graphics and taking screenshots.

+6. Be sure to select your FoxView/Control HMI window immediately after starting the script.
+The screenshot is taken of the "active window".

-6. Depending on how many graphics you have, it may take a while to run.
+7. Depending on how many graphics you have, it may take a while to run.
 The delays are required so that the graphic can load all objects from the OM.